yoursunny/NDNts/packages/keychain-cli/README.md

 **ndnts-keychain** is a command line utility to access an NDNts persistent KeyChain.

 `NDNTS_KEYCHAIN` environment variable specifies location of the KeyChain.
-If missing, the command will operate on a temporary in-memory KeyChain, which is not particularly useful.
+If missing, the command will operate on an in-memory ephemeral KeyChain, which is not particularly useful.

-NDNts does not provide a "default" KeyChain, because it is unsafe to access the same KeyChain from multiple processes simultaneously.
+NDNts does not provide a "default" KeyChain, because it is unsafe to access the same KeyChain from multiple processes concurrently.

 ## `ndnts-keychain list-keys`: List Keys